wmde/wbaas-deploy/doc/local-dev-env.md

 Install minikube (https://minikube.sigs.k8s.io/docs/start/), and start a local k8s cluster for the wbaas project.

-**IMPORTANT: make sure you are NOT connect to the WMDE VPN when starting the minikube cluster**.
+**IMPORTANT: make sure you are NOT connected to the WMDE VPN when starting the minikube cluster**.

 ```sh
 make minikube-start